bmann/bmcgarden/_posts/2022-01-15-networked-orgs-and-tooling.md

 I think you’ll see a lot of PLN in there, and broadly speaking networked organizations.
 He has other writing on organizational capabilities and different stages of organizational maturity, but I’ll leave it there for now.

-I’ve suggested that I’d like PLN to learn Wardley Mapping together.
-I’m actively looking to join a peer group who goes through some paid training on Wardley Mapping, and then helps critique each other’s mapping strategies for the areas their organization is targeting.
+I’ve suggested that I’d like PLN to learn [[Wardley Mapping]] together.
+I’m actively looking to join a peer group who goes through some paid training on Wardley Mapping, and then helps critique each other’s mapping strategies for the areas their organization is targeting

+## Update February 2024
+This post ends a little abruptly!
+There are some further good links and discussion in the original [forum post](https://talk.fission.codes/t/networked-orgs-and-tooling/2402).

+I'm retroactively publishing this as a blog post, with many of the links re-pointed to local note posts that I've imported.

+This very much fits into my [[pooling capital and collaboration]] theme.

+[[co-op]] structures aren't naturally networked orgs, but one of the principles is to work with and support other co-operatives, so co-ops could benefit from thinking of themselves more as part of a network.